losuler/unrealircd/README.md

 This is an RPM spec for [UnrealIRCd](https://www.unrealircd.org/) based on the original spec created by [nazunalika](https://github.com/nazunalika).

+> **Update**: This package is now available in the official Fedora and EPEL repositories https://src.fedoraproject.org/rpms/unrealircd.
+It is recommended to migrate to this package.
+The spec and associated builds provided here will no longer be maintained.

 ## Builds

 Builds are available on my Copr at https://copr.fedorainfracloud.org/coprs/losuler/unrealircd.